Coyote-31/language-eu4mod/README.md

 This package enable Atom's themes with syntax highlighting to catch syntax nodes by specifying scope mappings in a grammar definition file.

 In Atom syntax highlighting is define with `css` class.
-And this package map the syntax nodes to theses class with grammar `.cson` files.
+And this package map the syntax nodes to theses class fallowing grammar `.cson` files directives.
 But the structure of theses tree-syntax nodes is define in the parser which is in the dependency package : **[`tree-sitter-eu4mod`](https://github.com/Coyote-31/tree-sitter-eu4mod#readme)**

 ### Repository & Releases :